benjiBase/data_zoomcamp/01_intro_to_docker/homework/README.md

 Download this data and put it into Postgres (with jupyter notebooks or with a pipeline)

+1. Run the script docker-compose up
+2. set up the dockerfile
+3. docker build -t taxi_data_ingest:homework .
+4. docker network ls to find the network name we are connecting to.
+Will be the one we have build on in step 3
+5. docker run -it \
+    --network=homework_default \
+    taxi_data_ingest:homework \
+    --user=root \
+    --password=root \
+    --host=homework-pgdatabase-1 \
+    --port=5432 \
+    --db=ny_taxi \
+    --table_name1=trips \
+    --table_name2=zones
+6. create instance of pgadmin and ensure host is homework-pgdatabase-1 or host = (name)

 ## Question 3.
 Count records